MicrosoftDocs/azure-docs/articles/private-5g-core/security.md

 For further information on configuring CMK, see [Configure customer-managed keys](/azure/cosmos-db/how-to-setup-cmk).

 You can use Azure Policy to enforce using CMK for SIM groups.
-See [Azure Policy built-in policy definitions for Azure Private 5G Core](azure-policy-reference.md).
+See [Azure Policy definitions for Azure Private 5G Core](azure-policy-reference.md).

 > [!IMPORTANT]
 > Once a SIM group is created, you cannot change the encryption type.
 However, if the SIM group uses CMK, you can update the key used for encryption.